Frc-dev/FrcBot/README.md

 - [x] Fix users not receiving correct format list of mods after setting them wrong
 - [x] Add command to provide feedback to me directly
 - [x] Allow setting to set specific user you want the recommendations to pull from
+- [x] Allow alliterations of mods to be used (DTHD for HDDT, HDDTHR for HDHRDT)
+- [x] Rewrite beatmap lookup so it works with osu direct
+- [x] Handle really old map recommendations returning non-usable download links

 ---